OReilly-Autos/oreilly-autos.github.io/README.md

-This is a prototype website for Orielly Autos.
+This is a prototype website for Oreilly Autos.